INS Udaygiri (2022)

 INS Udaygiri is the Indian Navy's third ship of the stealth-guided missile frigates.
+Udaygiri is the 100th warship designed in India by the Warship Design Beureau.

 Namesake

 The ship's name is inspired by the Udaygiri mountain range in the Indian state of Andhra Pradesh.
 Further, this is the second ship of the Indian Navy to be named after the mountain range, the first being a Leander-class frigate, INS Udaygiri with the same pennant number.
 The former ship was in service between 1976 and 2007.

 Construction and career

 This ship is part of the Project-17 Alpha frigates (P-17A), a class of guided-missile frigates currently being constructed for the Navy by Mazagon Dock Shipbuilders (MDL) and Garden Reach Shipbuilders & Engineers (GRSE).

 The ship was laid down on 7 May 2019 and was launched on 17 May 2022.
 The ship was delivered to the Indian Navy on 1 July 2025.
 This was within a record time of 37 months.